Mujahideen Victory Day

 Mujahideen Victory Day is a political holiday observed in all parts of Afghanistan, falling on the 28 April each year.
-It commemorates the day when Mujahideen rebel forces overthrew the Communist government in 1992.
+It commemorates the day when Afghan Mujahideen rebel forces overthrew the Communist government in 1992.
 It is celebrated mostly by former Mujahideen in Afghanistan.
-Some Afghans are against celebrating the day because it marks the start of civil war.
+Some Afghans are against celebrating the day because it marks the start of the civil war.